OXID-eSales/oxapi-documentation/architecture/interfaces.rst

 GraphQL Interfaces and Type Inheritance
 ========================================

-GraphQLite provides two clean patterns for mapping PHP interfaces to GraphQL types.
-Understanding when and how to use them is essential for designing a well-structured schema.
+If you use PHP interfaces, there are two patterns.
+Understanding when and how to use interface is essential for designing a well-structured schema.

 Pattern A: ``@Type`` on the Implementation Only
 ------------------------------------------------